 With experience defending regulatory investigation at the local, state and federal level and a rare combination of industry knowledge and practical insight, FTC CID lawyer Richard Newman frequently serves as advertising compliance and defense counsel in high-stakes, complex FTC investigations and litigation matters.
-His deep skill set, insight and breadth of experience across a range of advertising, marketing and privacy related matters gives Richard a unique ability to address clients’ legal and regulatory concerns, distinguishing him from other FTC defense lawyers and investigation defense attorneys.
+His deep skill set, insight and breadth of experience across a range of advertising, marketing and privacy related matters gives FTC CID attorney Richard Newman a unique ability to address clients’ legal and regulatory concerns, distinguishing him from other FTC defense lawyers and investigation defense attorneys.

 See examples of Richard’s recent Representative Experience.